kodecocodes/english-style-guide/README.md

 In situations like these: “Here’s how the above function works” and “Add the below function,” "above" and "below" should follow the noun.
 So it should be: “Here’s how the function above works...” and “Add the function below...”

 **acronyms**
-In general, write out the full term followed by the acronym in parentheses the first time the phrase appears if you are going to use the acronym at least three times in the article or if understanding the acronym is important for your tutorial.
+In general, write out the full term followed by the acronym in parentheses the first time the phrase appears if you are going to use the acronym at least three times in the article or if understanding the acronym is important for your article.
 After the first use, use the acronym.

 _Example_: "Model-View-Viewmodel (MVVM) is a common architecture for app design...
 In this tutorial, you'll use MVVM to build..."